SymPhoTime Lifetime Fitting

 The calculated fitting values are reasonable.

-Usually the fitting model with least parameters is selected.
+Usually the fitting model using the smallest amount of adjustable parameters is selected.

 ⇒ In this example, the fit is already sufficient.